HurricaneLabs/brokenhosts/docs/usage/configuration.rst

 the :ref:`searches` documentation).
 The ``bh_stats_gen`` search is enabled by default and does not require configuration.
 Alerting, however, is done through a separate search.

-Broken Hosts 4.0 ships with two example alerting searches, ``Broken Hosts Alert Search`` and ``Broken Hosts Alert - by contact``.
+Broken Hosts 4.2 ships with four example alerting searches, ``Broken Hosts Alert Search``, ``Broken Hosts Alert - by contact``, ``Broken Hosts Alert - Volume Alerting``, and ``Broken Hosts Alert - Volume Alerting with Seasonality``.
 These searches are meant primarily to be examples of how to build alerting using the Broken Hosts data, and can easily be duplicated, tweaked, or replaced altogether depending on your requirements.
 If you're new to Broken Hosts, we suggest starting with ``Broken Hosts Alert Search`` and customizing from there.
 If you're upgrading from an older version of Broken Hosts and want to continue getting the alerts you're used to, you can use ``Broken Hosts Alert - by contact``.

+``Broken Hosts Alert - Volume Alerting`` and ``Broken Hosts Alert - Volume Alerting with Seasonality`` provide new options for alerting on indexes that may have ceased proper logging in a way that wouldn't be detected with traditional alerting.
+Both of these searches use stastical tests on the existing data from ``bh_stats_gen``.
+The values set as thresholds for these statistical methods are meant to be a base to work off of, and may need to be adjusted to work correctly with your data.

 Modifying the macros
 --------------------